Unusual Malaysian Drinks You Want To Try

 Lassi combines yogurt and a sweetener.

-There are many combinations of this smoothie, with Mango Lassi as a crowd favorite.
+This smoothie has many combinations, with Mango Lassi as a crowd favorite.

 The Mango Lassi is sweet and tastes like milkshakes.